The Colorful World of Chicken Eggs

 From blue to chocolate brown to olive green eggs, there are many different colors of eggs that you can add to your egg basket.
 If you’re looking to add some variety to your flock, check out one of the breeds we listed above!

-Need a way to keep track of your egg production?
+Need a way to keep track of your chicken egg production?
 Take a look at our Farm Management Software to track chicken flocks, Farmbrite.
 We help small to medium-sized farms stay organized, and track their production, tasks, and a ton of other features.

 Sources: